UCL-oneAPI/CTA-oneAPI/README.md

 ### Prerequisites
 Create a virtual environment, e.g. using `venv`.
 To install required packages, run `pip install -r -U requirements.txt `
+Before using the script, you may need to run `export PYTHONPATH=$PYTHONPATH:.` when in the root directory, to avoid import errors

 ## Usage
 CTA is currently available in two modes.